romantolkachyov/django-bridge/README.md

 * JSX
 * less
-* open file at pos on notification click
+* open file at pos on notification click (seems like imposible)
 * sprites

 0.1